nextflow-io/patterns/process-per-file-output/README.md

-# Process per output file
+# Process per file output

 ## Problem

-A workflow process outputs two or more files for each execution.
-A downstream process needs to be executed for each file produced.
+A task in your workflow produces two or more files at time.
+A downstream task needs to process each of these files independently.

 ## Solution

 Use the [flatten](https://www.nextflow.io/docs/latest/operator.html#flatten) operator to transform the outputs of the upstream process to a channel emitting each file separately.
-Use this channel as the downstream process input.
+Then use this channel as input for the tdownstream process.

 # Code